Suspect wanted for shooting Tenn. police officer killed after shootout in Rossville

 Troopers with a Georgia State Patrol SWAT unit eventually gained a tactical advantage and engaged Kitts in a wooded area behind a residence on Glade Road in the Rossville community.

 Kitts refused to follow lawful commands and again tried to shoot at law enforcement officers, Sisk said.
-Officers returned fire and Kitts was shot and succumbed to his injuries.
+Officers returned fire and Kitts was shot and died from his injuries.

 “Thanks to the support from multiple Georgia, Tennessee and federal law enforcement officers, we were able to prevent Kitts from eluding capture,” said Sheriff Sisk.
 “We appreciate everyone’s efforts to work together and prevent an already bad situation from escalating even further.”